Compare travel insurance for Turkey

 Is Turkey considered part of Europe?

-Turkey is a transcontinental country, with territory in both Europe and Asia.
-A large portion of its history has roots in Asian culture, but European conquests have blurred the cultural lines.
-Turkey is currently an EU ‘candidate country’ and is integrating EU legislation into its national laws, which may lead to it becoming an official member of the EU.
+Turkey is a transcontinental country with territory in both Europe and Asia.
+It is currently an EU ‘candidate country’ and is integrating EU legislation into its national laws, which may lead to it becoming an official member of the EU.

 When is the best time to visit Turkey?

 If you love really hot weather and simply want to lounge by the pool, the best time to visit Turkey is between June and September.
-July is the hottest and driest month of the year, with an average daily maximum temperature of 35°C. April, May, September and October are generally the best times to visit Turkey’s historic sites as the temperature is pleasantly warm.
+July is the hottest and driest month of the year, with an average daily maximum temperature of 35°C. April, May, September and October are generally the best times to visit Turkey’s historic sites as the temperature in these months tends to be pleasantly warm rather than scorching hot.

 Looking for a quote?